Pearl de Vere

 Pearl de Vere (October 1859 - June 5, 1897), known as the "soiled dove of Cripple Creek", was a 19th-century prostitute and madam, and owner of one of the most famed and exclusive brothels in the American Old West.

 Early years

 DeVere was born Eliza Martin in October 1859 in Evansville, Indiana.
-Her father was John Marshall Marshall, a veteran of the American Civil War.
+Her father was John Marshall Martin, a veteran of the American Civil War.
 He and his wife Nancy had five children, three sons and two daughters.
 DeVere arrived in Denver, Colorado in 1877 at age 17 where she worked as a prostitute.
 She told her sister she was working as a milliner, a respectable occupation for a single woman.

 By 1887 she had moved to El Paso County, Colorado, where she married Albert Young, but the couple lived apart.
 DeVere gave birth to a daughter and it is thought that the child was placed for adoption.
 During this period, DeVere dyed her hair red, wore fine clothes and jewellery and used the names Isabelle Martin and Mrs. E.A.
 Martin.